Dutch Labour Law Amsterdam / Employment Law in The Netherlands

 - the Permanent Invalidity Benefit Act.

 If you are facing an employment legal matter in Amsterdam, The Netherlands, we are ready to help.
 Please contact our employment lawyer if we can assist you with any labour relations matters.
 Our lawyer in Amsterdam will advocate on your behalf with strong and knowledgeable legal counsel.
-For further information about Dutch Employment and Labour Law, please contact our Employment Contract lawyer in Amsterdam: 0031 20 5221999.
-Our fees are competitive.
+Please contact our Employment Contract lawyer in Amsterdam: 0031 20 5221999, for further information about Dutch Employment and Labour Law.